Syllyon/MQL5-Freelance-Alerts/README.md

 ## 🌟 Features
 - **Automated notifications**: Yep.
 - **Simplicity**: I'm just making stuff up at this point.
+- **Filters**: Currently ommiting any "personal job" post since these are usually created for a designated developer.

 ## 💻 Technologies Used
 - **Language**: Python